Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 ### Features
-Since I will be building a Decision Tree Classifier, I will pick 2 features that I believe will be good variables to predict the number of affected in future major outages.
-The features I want to use to build my model are 'MONTH' and 'NERC.REGION'.
+Since I will be building a Decision Tree Classifier, I will pick 2 features that I believe will be good variables to predict the category cause of future major outages.
+The features I want to use to train my model are 'MONTH' and 'NERC.REGION'.
 I chose these features because after performing a quick exploratory data analysis, I noticed a significant amount of the cause category of major outages was due to severe weather.
 So I chose two variables that I believe reflect my findings.
+Since these features give insight to the time of the year and specific locations that the outages occurred in would provide useful information to decide weather outages occurred due to severe weather or not.
 In my features, I have two nominal categorical features.

 |   MONTH | NERC.REGION   |
 |--------:|:--------------|